 This troubleshooter helps the user adjust settings to improve operating system speed and performance.

-Click Win+X menu and select Event Viewer.
-Click on View menu and select Show Analytic and Debug Logs.
-Next under Applications and Service Logs > Microsoft > Windows > WMI Activity, locate Operational log for WMI.
+Click the Win+X menu and select Event Viewer.
+Click on the View menu and select Show Analytic and Debug Logs.
+Next under Applications and Service Logs > Microsoft > Windows > WMI Activity, locate the Operational log for WMI.
 Here search for possible errors and note down the ClientProcessID.

 Find the process with the matching process ID under.
 This is the process that is causing WMI to use excessive CPU.

-If you need more help, there is an advanced article on Technet that talks on troubleshooting high CPU usage in WMI components.
+If you need more help, there is an advanced article on Technet that talks about troubleshooting high CPU usage in WMI components.